Anathretic/swiat-anny-website/README.md

 A commercial website designed to place orders for images and facilitate user interaction via a contact form for enquiries.
 In addition, an order processing form was integrated, ensuring that users receive an email confirmation after placing an order.

-The offers section was implemented using Supabase.
+The offer and opinions section were implemented using Supabase.
 In order to broaden my skills and learn new tools, I decided to work with GraphQL and the Apollo client for this part of the project.
 This experience gave me an insight into a modern and efficient approach to data management.

 ## Links & Tools